Generalized ballistic-conductive heat conduction in isotropic materials

 \section{Discussion and conclusions}

-In this paper ballistic heat conduction in isotropic materials was treated in the framework of Non-Equilibrium Thermodynamics with Internal Varables (NET-IV).
-Onsager reciprocity was considered and the consequences were derived.
-Two dimensional formulas, that are suitable for numerical calculations are shown in the Appendix.
+In this paper, ballistic-conductive heat transport in isotropic materials has been treated in the framework of Non-Equilibrium Thermodynamics with Internal Variables (NET-IV).
+Onsager reciprocity has also been considered (in both particular cases in which $Q_{ij}$ have been assumed to be odd or even with respect to macrocopic time reversal) and the consequences were derived.
+For the sake of fast applicability the explicit expressions for the components of the conductive matrix are given in the Appendix in the two cases.\footnote{Remarkable, that for nonlinear, or quasilinear conductivity tensors one can get more restrictions (see \cite{K2} and \cite{K3}).}

+Our approach, NET-IV, is general and universal.
+It characterises the deviation from local equilibrium both in the entropy density and in the entropy flux in the simplest possible functional forms.
+The entropy density depends on the internal variables quadratically, in order to preserve the concavity, that is thermodynamic stability.
+The entropy flux depends on the internal variables linearly therefore it disappears when they are zero.
+As long as these two physical conditions and the entropy inequality are valid, the derived consequences are also valid.
+The generality of the assumptions ensure the universality of the final evolution equations.
+Here we have considered a strictly linear theory, when the \textbf{m} and \textbf{M} tensors and the conductivity tensors, $\textbf{L}^{(\alpha,\beta)}$ and $\textbf{L}^{(\gamma)}$, are constant.

 The conditions of positive definiteness of the corresponding conductivity matrix can be calculated directly with the help of computer algebra programs.